-The Makers x Traders Audio Trail takes you behind the scenes and delves into the stories of the people and places that gives this City its unique flavour.
+CITY STORIES Hear the inspiring local stories on the Makers x Traders Audio Trail, go behind the scenes with the people and places that gives this City its unique flavour.

-We are back for a fresh tour of Newcastle’s creative business scene, meeting 8 incredible local characters.
+Come on a tour of Newcastle’s creative business scene and meet 16 incredible local characters from across the City.
 Whether you’re a local or just visiting, join host Katerina Skoumbas to hear the stories that bring the Newcastle Treasure Map to life.

 E1 • Pride Swim

 Where do you start when it comes to designer swimwear?
 Meet Steven Fleming, an international heritage architect who discovered a hidden talent for designing and tailoring swimwear.
 Set up in a terrace studio overlooking Newcastle Ocean Baths, Pride Swim is a brave new world of being – made here in your hometown and favourite city, Newcastle.

 E8 • Make Space

 What kind of work goes into an artist-run space?
 Think contemporary retail store with work stations and gallery in one open beautiful place.
 In an heritage train terminus known as The Station, discover Make Space – a treasury of textiles, ceramics, jewellery, artworks and woodworks, all crafted by local makers and artists.
 Meet ceramicist Ali Sobel-Read who shares her own making process and just how much space this business makes for everyone.

 E15 • Timeless Textiles